Aliases for GAA Gene

 GeneCards Summary for GAA Gene

 GAA (Glucosidase, Alpha; Acid) is a Protein Coding gene.
-Diseases associated with GAA include glycogen storage disease ii and glycogen storage disease due to acid maltase deficiency, infantile onset.
-Among its related pathways are Lysosome and Metabolism.
-GO annotations related to this gene include carbohydrate binding and maltose alpha-glucosidase activity.
+Diseases associated with GAA include glycogen storage disease ii and glycogen storage disease due to acid maltase deficiency.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include carbohydrate binding and alpha-1,4-glucosidase activity.
 An important paralog of this gene is MGAM.

 UniProtKB/Swiss-Prot for GAA Gene